enableiot/iotkit-agent/README.md

 The IoT Kit Agent includes default certificates to provide "out of the box" connectivity.
 These are fine for public data submissions but should not be used for production deployments.

+## What's new in version 1.8.3
+DPDP-331 – Fix #82 issue, agent will update attributes instead of reseting them

 ## What's new in version 1.8.1
 DP-4299 – Add connecting to WS server in iotkit-admin test command
 * Test command of agent should also try to connect to WS server.